amryalafifi-stack/AIDataAnalyst/README.md

 This tool is designed for **analysts, business professionals, and non-technical users** to quickly explore datasets and derive actionable insights without writing code.

+Python serves as both the front-end and back-end engine:

+Front-end (Streamlit): Provides a user-friendly interface where anyone can interact with data, select chart types, view AI insights, and download filtered CSVs.

+Back-end (Python + Pandas + Plotly + OpenAI API): Handles all data processing, filtering, aggregation, visualization, and communicates with OpenAI to generate human-like analysis and business recommendations.

+This approach allows the app to be self-contained, fast, and highly customizable, while making sophisticated data analytics accessible to users without any programming experience.

 ---

 ## 1️⃣ Upload Your CSV